Pumpkin Swirl Cheesecake

 Can I make it dairy-free or vegan?

-This recipe consists of mostly dairy – cream cheese, sour cream, and butter – so I don’t recommend trying it with dairy subs.
+This recipe consists mostly of dairy – cream cheese, sour cream, and butter – so I don’t recommend trying it with dairy subs.
 It’s too much.

 For my paleo and vegan readers, I have this amazing Vegan Pumpkin Cheesecake, which is still one of my all-time favorites.